-C. Student Expectations
+C. Student Expectations Behavior

-The Board expects students to conduct themselves in keeping with their levels of development, maturity and demonstrated capabilities with proper regard for the rights and welfare of other students and school staff, the educational purpose underlying all school activities and the care of school facilities and equipment consistent with the Code of Student Conduct.
+The Board of Education expects students to conduct themselves in keeping with their levels of development, maturity and demonstrated capabilities with proper regard for the rights and welfare of other students and school staff, the educational purpose underlying all school activities and the care of school facilities and equipment consistent with the Code of Student Conduct.

-The Board believes that standards for student behavior must be set cooperatively through interaction among the students, parents, school employees, school administrators, school volunteers, and community representatives, producing an atmosphere that encourages students to grow in self-discipline.
+The Board believes that standards for student behavior must be set cooperatively through interaction among the students, parents and other community representatives, school administrators employees, school employees administrators, school volunteers, and students of the school district and community representatives, producing an atmosphere that encourages students to grow in self-discipline.
 The development of this atmosphere requires respect for self and others, as well as for school district and community property on the part of students, staff, and community members.

 Students are expected to behave in a way that creates a supportive learning environment.
-The Board believes the best discipline is self-imposed, and it is the responsibility of staff to use instances of violations of the Code of Student Conduct as opportunities to help students learn to assume and accept responsibility for their behavior and the consequences of their behavior.
+The Board believes the best discipline is self-imposed, that it is the responsibility of staff to use instances of violations of the Code of Student Conduct as opportunities for helping to help students learn to assume and accept responsibility for their behavior and the consequences of their behavior.
 Staff members who interact with students shall apply best practices designed to prevent student conduct problems and foster students' abilities to grow in self-discipline.

-The Board expects that students will act in accordance with the student behavioral expectations and standards regarding harassment, intimidation, and bullying, including:
+The Board expects that students will act in accordance with the student behavioral expectations and standards regarding harassment, intimidation, or and bullying, including: